-- (a) "products" means goods originating in the Union or in a Central American country.
-A product subject to an investigation may cover one or several tariff lines or a subsegment thereof depending on the specific market circumstances, or any product segmentation commonly applied in the Union industry; - (b) "interested parties" means parties affected by the imports of the product in question; - (c) "Union industry" means the Union producers as a whole of the like or directly competitive products, operating within the territory of the Union, or those Union producers whose collective output of the like or directly competitive products constitutes a major proportion of the total Union production of those products.
+- (a) "products" means goods originating in the Union or in Colombia or Peru.
+A product subject to an investigation may cover one or several tariff lines or a sub-segment thereof depending on the specific market circumstances, or any product segmentation commonly applied in the Union industry; - (b) "interested parties" means parties affected by the imports of the product in question; - (c) "Union industry" means the Union producers as a whole of the like or directly competitive products, operating within the territory of the Union, or those Union producers whose collective output of the like or directly competitive products constitutes a major proportion of the total Union production of those products.
 In cases where the like or directly competitive product is only one of several products that are made by the producers constituting the Union industry, the industry shall be defined as the specific operations that are involved in the production of the like or directly competitive product; - (d) "serious injury" means a significant overall impairment in the position of Union producers; - (e) "threat of serious injury" means serious injury that is clearly imminent.
 A determination of the existence of a threat of serious injury shall be based on verifiable facts and not merely on allegation, conjecture or remote possibility.
-Forecasts, estimations and analyses made on the basis of factors referred to in Article 4(5), should, inter alia, be taken into account in order to determine the existence of a threat of serious injury;

-4 OJ L 55, 28.2.2011, p.
+Forecasts, estimations and analyses made on the basis of factors referred to in Article 4(5), should, inter alia, be taken into account in order to determine the existence of a threat of serious injury; - (f) "transition period" means 10 years from the date of application of the Agreement for any product for which the Tariff Elimination Schedule provides for a tariff elimination period of less than 10 years.
+For the products for which the Tariff Elimination Schedule provides ој L 55, 28.2.2011, p.
 13.